Quantum Technology Partners

 Series B in 2007

-StrataGent Life Sciences, Inc. is a specialty drug therapy company developing painless, non-invasive versions of therapies that would otherwise be injected.
-Its products are based on its proprietary microjet technology, which delivers large and small therapeutic molecules without a device penetrating into or through the skin.
-In May of 2004, StrataGent received a $2 million award from the Advanced Technology Program (ATP) at the National Institute of Standards and Technology to support the development of the StrataGent microjet technology.
+StrataGent Life Sciences, Inc. is a specialty drug therapy company focused on developing painless and non-invasive delivery methods for therapeutic treatments that typically require injection.
+The company's innovative approach utilizes proprietary microjet technology to administer both large and small therapeutic molecules without the need for any device to penetrate the skin.
+This method aims to enhance patient comfort and adherence to treatment protocols.
+In recognition of its pioneering work, StrataGent received a $2 million award from the Advanced Technology Program at the National Institute of Standards and Technology in May 2004 to further advance its microjet technology.

 BiPar Sciences